kmeehl/ws_time_tracker/README.md

 TT will prompt for a description of the last time block when it detects you have stopped working (by switching to a non-working workspace).

-TT tries to stay out of your way by waiting for WORK_STOP_DELAY seconds after switching back to a non-working workspace before assuming you've stopped working and promping for description.
-The idea is we all context switch out of work in order to answer a quick message, check weather, etc -- but it's best to continue assuming we've not stopped working unless we've been off of a working workspace for long enough.
-Similarly, TT will not assuume you've started working until you've been in a working workspace for WORK_START_DELAY seconds.
+TT tries to stay out of your way by waiting for WORK_STOP_DELAY seconds after switching from a working workspace to a non-working workspace to assume you've stopped working.
+The idea is we all context switch out of work in order to answer a quick message, check weather, etc -- but it's best assume we've not stopped working unless we've been off of a working workspace for long enough.
+Similarly, TT will start recording work until you've been in a working workspace for WORK_START_DELAY seconds.
 WORK_STOP_DELAY and WORK_START_DELAY are configurable values in the script.

 ## Usage

 ### Start
 Add to PATH and run from command line:
 ```
-$ ./time_tracker.sh &
+$ nohup ./time_tracker.sh &
 ```
 Or add to your desktop startup applications